anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - tbd
    * - ra2.os.002
      - Linux kernel version
-     - A version of the Linux kernel that is compatible with kubeadm - this has been chosen as the baseline because kubeadm is focused on installing and managing the lifecycle of Kubernetes and nothing else, hence it is easily integrated into higher-level and more complete tooling for the full lifecycle management of the infrastructure, cluster add-ons, and so on.
+     - A version of the Linux kernel that is compatible with container runtimes and kubeadm - this has been chosen as the baseline because kubeadm is focused on installing and managing the lifecycle of Kubernetes and nothing else, hence it is easily integrated into higher-level and more complete tooling for the full lifecycle management of the infrastructure, cluster add-ons, and so on.
      - tbd
      - tbd
    * - ra2.os.003